Arnauld/jbehave-eclipse-plugin/README.markdown

   * Classes and packages scanned can be **filtered** to reduce overhead: a **new preference page** has been added to configure the filters.
 Filters can be setup globally through *preferences*, or by project through the *project properties*.
   * Step cache is now fully operational and not anymore recalculated each time: rebuild is triggered on JDT change, and the cache sub-hierarchy is only recalculated if required (see implementation notes [here](https://github.com/Arnauld/jbehave-eclipse-plugin/issues/15#issuecomment-3478376))
 * Plugin has now a dedicated log file [Issue 16](https://github.com/Arnauld/jbehave-eclipse-plugin/issues/16) available at `<workspace>/.metadata/.plugins/technbolts-jbehave-eclipse-plugin/plugin.log`. `logback.xml` in plugin jar file is used to configure logger (whereas appenders are removed and configured programatically).
+* Integrate step variants feature by [dschneller](https://github.com/dschneller) [Issue 18](https://github.com/Arnauld/jbehave-eclipse-plugin/pull/18)

 Thanks to [brathax](https://github.com/brathax) for his help in solving [Issue 6](https://github.com/Arnauld/jbehave-eclipse-plugin/issues/6#issuecomment-3395767).
+Thanks to [dschneller](https://github.com/dschneller) for his integration of the [step variants](http://jira.codehaus.org/browse/JBEHAVE-702?focusedCommentId=288852&page=com.atlassian.jira.plugin.system.issuetabpanels:comment-tabpanel#comment-288852) in both [jbehave-core](https://github.com/jbehave/jbehave-core) and this project.

+Note: the embedded `jbehave-core` library is build from the [jbehave-core](https://github.com/jbehave/jbehave-core) master branch (commit 3bf29212b6).
+Since this library is used only by the plugin itself, and not the project that uses the plugin, this should have no impact on projects.

 Christmas 2011 & Happy new year 2012 - Release notes (1.0.4)
 ------------------------------------------------------------